Tutorial: Audio

 ]

-To post a chatt, the client correspondingly sends a JSON object with keys “username”, “message”, and “audio”, where the value for key “audio” is a base64-encoded string.
+message, and audio, where the value for key audio is a base64-encoded string.
 For example:

 {